NikhilMukraj/spiking-neural-networks/README.md

   - Could also check EEG to see if processing is similar to focused brain activity
   - Model of memory using reservoir compute and R-STDP could model effects of dopamine by modulating relevant R-STDP parameters and modulating the neuron parameters as well, could also model effects of drugs by training first and the messing with modulated values
 - When done modeling memory, attempt general classification tasks with liquid state machines
+  - Implementations of liquid state machines and reservoir computing ([Matlab](https://github.com/dmeoli/ComputationalNeuroscience), [Brian2](https://github.com/ricardodeazambuja/SNN-Experiments/blob/master/Implementing%20a%20Liquid%20State%20Machine%20using%20Brian%20Simulator/Implementing%20a%20Liquid%20State%20Machine%20using%20Brian%20Simulator.ipynb))
+- Liquid state machine + stable attractor
+  - Stable attractor connected to reservoir with feedback (going into attractor could be trainable wheras back into liquid is not)
+  - Attractor may need to have a stable state that is just all low states
+  - Liquid state machine + iscrete attractor, frequency from input neuron is measured over time a high freq means an active state while low freq means inactive, discrete neuron could correspond to a poisson neuron or something similar
+  - Testing classifiers and regression models with liquid and attractor model, maybe try multiple attractors
+  - Could try this with reinforcement learning models

 - Modeling hallucinations
   - Testing of effect of noise in liquid state machine or Hopfield network and convergence, testing of pruning neuronal connections on convergence